Brokenshire/codewars-projects/Java/README.md

-# codewars-projects
+# Java problem solutions

-My solutions to Java questions.
+Java solutions to codewars questions, stored depending on their kata level.